 The AOIs were generated using the HYSPLIT model output and the light extinction (Bext) values for ammonium sulfate and ammonium nitrate.
 The day-specific Bext values were obtained from the FLM Environmental Database on June 14, 2018.
-A 32 x 32 degree "grid" of hexagonal cells, using the computer programming language, Python, was used, and the HYSPLIT trajectory endpoints within each of these "cells" were counted for each day.
+A 32 x 32 degree "grid" of hexagonal cells, using the computer programming language,

+Python, was used, and the HYSPLIT trajectory endpoints within each of these "cells" were counted for each day.
 An illustration of the HYSPLIT model results and the hexagonal grid are shown in Figure 7-3: Illustration of HYSPLIT Endpoints and Hexagonal Grid at the CACR Monitor.
 The frequency in each cell for each day was multiplied by the Bext for each day.
 The product of the frequency and the Bext for all days was added together (all days and all heights) in each cell.
-The product of the frequency and the Bext at each cell was divided by the product of the frequency and the Bext across the entire domain for all the days and all the heights.
-This method results in the "scaled" EWRT at each cell.
+The product of the frequency and the Bext at each cell was divided by the product of the frequency and the Bext at each cell was divided by the product of the frequency and the Bext at each cell.
 Isopleths were then made using Quantum Geographic Information System (QGIS).
 The QGIS is a user-friendly Open Source Geographic Information System (GIS) licensed under the GNU, General Public License.
 The QGIS uses an algorithm based on the Delaunay triangulation method to generate the isopleths (Delaunay, 1934).
 These EWRT isopleths, or AOIs, indicate the possible areas where sources of emissions may influence the monitor of interest.